 Bouygues Immobilier designs living spaces that reflect the needs of users at all levels, whether in individual property developments, neighbourhoods or in entire cities.
-It listens to its customers and co-designs with them places where it is pleasant to live.
+It listens to its customers, working alongside them to co-design enjoyable places to live.

-Its role is to help local authorities to promote green spaces, build low-carbon projects and create property developments that introduce nature back into urban environments.
+Its role is to help local authorities promote green spaces, build low-carbon projects and create property developments that re-introduce nature into urban environments.
 Bouygues Immobilier creates spaces where people can live, work and meet by adopting more people-centric and sustainable methods.
 In other words, places designed for better living.

-It is changing the way it conducts its business by factoring in more far-reaching and sustainable societal aspirations.
-Bouygues Immobilier aims to address key urban environmental and social concerns by maximising its positive impacts (urban regeneration and local employment) and minimising its negative ones (CO2 emissions, consumption of resources and effects on biodiversity).
+Bouygues Immobilier is driving change.
+It strives to address key urban environmental and social concerns by maximising its positive impacts (urban regeneration and local employment) and minimising its negative ones (CO2 emissions, consumption of resources and effects on biodiversity).

 BOUYGUES IMMOBILIER,